 Language Exchange Apps

-Perhaps the most well-known social app around the world is Meetup, a community-based social app.
-Once you sign up for an account, you can start browsing the hundreds upon hundreds of different communities.
-These communities are diverse in activities and interests, from wine and cheese tasting, book clubs, to Bible study groups.
+Perhaps the most well-known social app is Meetup, a community-based social app.
+Once you sign up for an account, you can start browsing hundreds of different communities.
+These communities are diverse in activities and interests, from wine and cheese tasting and book clubs to Bible study groups.

 In order to meet Koreans online, you should search for communities that are in Korea, communities that have to do with Korean food or culture, or any communities that have a lot of Koreans involved.